DhanushRajavel/Quiz-Upp-/README.md

 - **Tools and Authentication**: Firebase
 - **API**: OpenDB (opendb.com)

-## About OpenDB API
+About Open Trivia Database (opentdb.com)

-The OpenDB API is a free-to-use public API that provides a vast collection of trivia questions across various categories.
-It allows developers to fetch multiple-choice questions and answers, making it ideal for quiz and trivia applications.
-With a simple HTTP request, you can retrieve a wide range of questions, including their difficulty level, category, and type (multiple-choice or true/false).
+The Open Trivia Database (OpenTDB) is a free and open API that provides a large database of trivia questions.
+The API allows you to fetch questions in various categories, difficulty levels, and formats (multiple-choice or true/false).
+It is commonly used in quiz applications due to its extensive and regularly updated collection of trivia questions.

-### Key Features of OpenDB API:
+Key Features:
+Free to Use: No authentication or API key is required.

-- **Wide Variety of Questions**: Includes questions across different categories like Science, History, Sports, and more.
+Variety of Questions: Offers questions across multiple categories like General Knowledge, Science, History, Entertainment, and more.
-- **Difficulty Levels**: Questions are available in easy, medium, and hard difficulty levels.
+Difficulty Levels: Questions are available in easy, medium, and hard levels.
-- **Question Types**: Supports multiple-choice and true/false question formats.
+Question Formats: Supports both multiple-choice and true/false questions.

-For more information, visit the [OpenDB website](https://opendb.com).
+For more information, visit the Open Trivia Database.
 ## Getting Started

 To set up the project locally, follow these steps: